mehulmakwana08/Chat-App/README.md

 # Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

+# New Feature Suggestions
+1. **File Sharing**: Allow users to share files within the chat.
+2. **Emoji Support**: Enable users to send and receive emojis in their messages.
+3. **Private Messaging**: Add functionality for users to send private messages to each other.
+4. **Message Reactions**: Allow users to react to messages with emojis.
+5. **Typing Indicators**: Show indicators when a user is typing a message.

 ## Demo

 Insert gif or link to demo